-GRED 610 - Advanced Secondary Science Education (3) This course explores alternatives in science teaching methods, including the historical, contemporary and experimental.
+GRED 610 Advanced Secondary Science Education (3) This course explores alternatives in science teaching methods, including the historical, contemporary and experimental.
 Considers special techniques for demonstration, field and laboratory and special learning situations, including criteria for slow and accelerated learners.
 Provides an opportunity for the student to develop his or her own teaching style reflecting techniques he or she has determined to be effective.
-Prerequisite: GRED 672.
-MST Secondary Science students only.
-Summer.
+Prerequisite for MST students: GRED 672.
+Offered summer.